bcaccinolo/game_of_life_ex/README.md

 - ✅fix tests

-- 🔥we have 2 GameOfLifeCore versions, have an interface to easily switch from one to another use Behaviour
+- ✅we have 2 GameOfLifeCore versions, have an interface to easily switch from one to another use Behaviour
-  - 🔥Modifier Matrix.one_generation(line, col)

 - Performance optimisation
   - ✅StateAgent.environnement tout gérer en mode liste et non en matrice